trainee5's blog

 General Studies Pre.
 Cum Mains Study Materials

-THE GIST of Editorial for UPSC Exams : 15 April 2020 (What Brexit means for the EU and its partners (Mint))
+THE GIST of Editorial for UPSC Exams : 21 April 2020 (Preparing for a new political field in Jammu and Kashmir (The Hindu))

 Context: